dougeby/IntuneDocs/intune/android-enroll.md

 ## Enable enrollment of Android for Work devices

 To enable management of the work profile on devices that [support Android for Work](https://support.google.com/work/android/answer/6174145?hl=en&ref_topic=6151012), you must add an Android for Work binding to Intune.
-To enroll devices that support Android for Work but were previously enrolled as regular Android devices, you must unenroll the devices and then re-enroll them.
+If you want to enroll devices in Android for Work, but those devices were already enrolled as regular Android devices, you must unenroll the devices and then re-enroll them.

 If you're enrolling Android for Work devices by using a [Device Enrollment Manager](device-enrollment-manager-enroll.md) account, there is a limit of 10 devices that can be enrolled per account.

 ## Add Android for Work binding for Intune

 > [!NOTE]
 > Due to interaction between Google and Microsoft domains, this step may require that you adjust your browser settings in order to successfully complete.
-Please ensure that "portal.azure.com" and "play.google.com" are in the same security zone in your browser.
+Make sure that "portal.azure.com" and "play.google.com" are in the same security zone in your browser.

 1. **Set up Intune MDM**<br>
 If you haven’t already, prepare for mobile device management by  [setting the mobile device management authority](mdm-authority-set.md) as **Microsoft Intune**.